Lok Sabha passes Maternity Benefit (Amendment) Bill; paid leaves increase

 The Maternity Benefit Act, 1961 protects the employment of women in her maternity period and entitles her of maternity benefit—full paid absence from work—to take care for her child.
 The act is applicable to all establishments employing 10 or more persons.
 The amendments will help approximately 1.8 million women working in the organised sector, as per a government statement.

-In response, Minister of Women and Child Development Maneka Gandhi said that benefits for pregnant women will soon be expanded throughout the country.
+In response, Minister of Women and Child Development Maneka Gandhi had said that benefits for pregnant women will soon be expanded throughout the country.
 Gandhi has played significant role in pushing the issue.
 Her ministry had earlier proposed to increase maternity benefit to eight months.